Influence of committed volunteers on helping behavior in emergency evacuations: Acknowledgements

 \section{Acknowledgements}

 This research is supported by National Research Foundation (NRF) Singapore, GOVTECH under its Virtual Singapore Program Grant No. NRF2017VSG-AT3DCM001-031.
-We thank Mr. Vinayak Teoh Kannappan for his help in implementing the presented agent-based model with C++.
+We thank Mr. Vinayak Teoh Kannappan for his help in implementing the simulation model presented in Section~\ref{section:setup} with C++.